lxkuz/forum/README.md

 Locally: http://localhost:3000/sidekiq
 On Heroku: https://forumlxkuz.herokuapp.com/sidekiq

-### Use cases, presenters, query object, services etc
+### Use cases, presenters, query object, services etc.

 * STI used for Transactions classes
 * Custom validation used for both User and Transaction models